 Visit San Paolo Fuori Le Mura Basilica

-Despite its importance in the Christendom, St. Paul Outside the Walls Basilica is a little-visited church in Rome.
+Despite its importance in Christendom, St. Paul Outside the Walls Basilica is a little-visited church in Rome.
 My guess is that the reason is that it’s far from the city center and from the most classic landmarks.

-So if you only have one day in Rome, I understand it’s pretty hard to squeeze this too in your bucket list.
+So if you only have one day in Rome, I understand it’s pretty hard to squeeze this too into your bucket list.
 But if you can stay longer, this important basilica is one of the top churches to visit in Rome for its history and for being built on the site where St. Paul was martyred and then buried.
 This is what made it a busy pilgrimage destination and what led Emperor Constantine the Great to build the first San Paolo Basilica in 324.

 While it’s not exactly in the city center, it’s pretty easy to reach using Rome public transport as it’s close to San Paolo metro station (line B).
 St. Paul’s Cathedral is a perfect starting point for exploring this fascinating district and one of the first things to do in Ostiense.

 See the Gasometer

-Ostiense is the area in Rome where you can explore its recent, yet bygone industrial past.
+One of the first things to do in Ostiense is to explore its recent, yet bygone industrial past.
 There is actually more than one gasometer, even though you will first see the main one as it is very tall and stands out among the others.

 However, it’s pretty well connected with the local public transport, so if you have even three days in Rome, you can try to make a quick visit.

 In the very heart of the Ostiense district, you will spot the Gasometer pretty quickly when you approach Via Ostiense and Via del Commercio from San Paolo Basilica.
-Built in 1936, it’s only one of the contemporary history vestiges of Rome’s quarter symbol of modernity, productivity and creativity.
+Built in 1936, it’s only one of the contemporary historical vestiges of Rome’s quarter symbol of modernity, productivity, and creativity.